Stefano-Civelli/HypermediaProject-2022/README.md

 ## Back-end details

-Back-end is implemented in NodeJS which comes included with the Nuxt framework.
+Back-end is implemented in NodeJS which comes built-in with the Nuxt framework.

 #### `API`

 All APIs are implemented using the **Axios** HTTP client.
-This module comes already integrated with Nuxt and allows us to easily create REST APIs to allow us the fetching of DB resources from the front-end.
+This module comes already integrated with Nuxt and allows us to easily create REST APIs to fetch DB resources from the front-end.

 #### `Rendering mode`

-As rendering mode we of course chose **Server-side rendering** (SSR).
-Server-side sends a fully rendered page to the client.
-This enables the Google crawler to analyze our page and therefore obtain an high SEO rating.
+As rendering mode we, of course, chose **Server-side rendering** (SSR).
+SSR sends a fully rendered page to the client, this enables the Google crawler to analyze our page and therefore obtain an higher SEO rating.

 <br>